Skip navigation

 Gain managerial and leadership skills to sharpen your business acumen alongside your legal expertise.

-Regent Law was ranked among Top 5 in the Nation for Interesting Professors (Teaching) and Top 35 in the Nation for Academic Experience by The Princeton Review, 2020.
-Our Master of Arts in Law program was ranked among the Top 15 Best Online Law Degree Programs by Intelligent, 2020.
-Gain the Regent Law advantage.
+Regent Law was ranked among the Top 5 in the Nation for Interesting Professors (Teaching) by The Princeton Review, 2020.
+Our M.A. in Law program was ranked among the Top 15 Best Online Law Degree Programs by Intelligent, 2023.
+Gain an edge in the competition with the Regent Law advantage.

 Please complete the Request Information form on this page to learn more about this program.